shadi-fsai/ragtranscript/README.md

 # Ragtranscript

-To use this tool you need to have API keys to [FMP](https://site.financialmodelingprep.com/), and a Google Gemini1.5flash API key.
+To use this tool you need to have API keys to [FMP](https://site.financialmodelingprep.com/), and a Groq API key.

 Copy .env-example to .env and update with your keys.